 The performance elements will also influence skill acquisition and are part of the environment in which skills are learnt.
-These performance elements are essentially skills themselves, but are more skills of the mind than of the physical sense.
-Finally, the nature of feedback, including the speed at which it is given is part of this learning environment.
+These performance elements are essentially skills themselves, but are more skills of the mind then of the physical sense.
+Finally, the nature of feedback, including the speed at which it is given are part of this learning environment.

 Students learn about:

 - nature of the skill (open, closed, gross, fine, discrete, serial, continuous, self-paced, externally paced)

 - the performance elements (decision-making, strategic and tactical development)

 - feedback (internal, external, concurrent, delayed, knowledge of results, knowledge of performance)